-Just as companies are looking to hire the top candidates, you want to make sure the company you’re applying to meets your expectations.
+Just as companies are looking to hire top candidates, you want to make sure the company you’re applying to meets your expectations.

-Research the industry standard for base in your industry and use that as a starting point when identifying opportunities.
+Research the industry standard for the base in your industry and use that as a starting point when identifying opportunities.

 Regardless of whether you’re a seasoned pro or a relative rookie in the sales game, basic product/tech training should be provided as standard.
 If only to ensure that you know the product well enough to make the sale.
 It takes on average 3.3 months to get an SDR from hire up to full productivity.

 What’s more, there really is no such thing as ‘bad training’, you should always learn something.

 If the trainer is good, it will be valuable because you will learn what to do.
 If the trainer is bad, it will be valuable because you will learn what not to do.